Addressing Child Support Matters in Denver, CO

 custody cases or divorce cases with children.
 At Plog & Stein, P.C., our experienced

-Denver divorce lawyers recognize that there are multiple aspects to raising
+Denver family law lawyers recognize that there are multiple aspects to

-a child.
-Kids need the love of their parents most, but also deserve to
+raising a child.
+Kids need the love of their parents most, but also deserve

-be taken care of in a financially appropriate manner.
-In the Denver metropolitan
+to be taken care of in a financially appropriate manner.
+In the Denver

-area, or Colorado as a whole, child support is intended to be truly for
+metropolitan area, or Colorado as a whole, child support is intended to

-the children.
-With a firm grasp of the law regarding child support, we
+be truly for the children.
+With a firm grasp of the law regarding child

-recognize that each case is different and that complex issues can arise
+support, we recognize that each case is different and that complex issues

 At Plog & Stein, P.C., we handle all aspects of child support cases,